Independent network protocol lab

 Method

-RFC reading, packet capture, and small reproducible labs
+RFC reading, GitHub code reading, and reproducible labs

 What this is